 - Checking the eye’s internal structures, like the retina and optic nerve

-- Growth of new blood vessels and/or scar tissue
+- New blood vessel and/or scar tissue growth

 - Retinal detachment

 The dilation process is not painful.
-The dilation drops usually take 15 to 30 minutes to open up the pupils.
-Side effects include light sensitivity and blurred vision, which last approximately three to four hours.
+The dilation drops usually take 15 to 30 minutes to open the pupils.
+Side effects include light sensitivity and blurred vision that last about three to four hours.

 Why Is a Diabetic Retinopathy Exam So Important?